Visa policy of Canada: Visa-exempt citizens

-An eTA is mandatory for all visa-exempt citizens when arriving by air (except for U.S. citizens and permanent residents).
-However, an eTA is not necessary for overland entry via one of the land border crossings with the U.S. or entry by sea.
+An eTA is mandatory for all visa-exempt citizens when arriving by air (except for U.S. citizens and U.S. permanent residents).
+However, an eTA is not necessary for overland entry via one of the land border crossings with the U.S. or entry by sea, except entry by sea (excluding cruise ships) from Saint Pierre and Miquelon, in which case an eTA is still required.
 Following arrival at a port of entry, admission into Canada is given at the discretion of the Canada Border Services Agency.

 Substitute Visa

 Citizens of the following countries who have held a Canadian visa in the past 10 years or who hold a valid non-immigrant U.S. visa may apply for an eTA, instead of a visa, to travel to Canada by air.
 However, a valid Canadian visa is still required for them to travel to Canada by land or sea.